Kim Duk-koo: Mancini match

 Kim was lightly regarded by the US boxing establishment, but not by Ray Mancini, who believed the fight would be a "war".
 Kim struggled to lose weight in the days prior to the bout so that he could weigh in under the lightweight's 135-pound limit.
 Before the fight, Kim was quoted as saying "Either he dies, or I die."
-He wrote the message "live or die" on his Las Vegas hotel lampshade only days before the bout (a mistaken translation led to "kill or be killed" being reported in the media).
+He wrote, in his native language, the message "kill or be killed" on his Las Vegas hotel lampshade only days before the bout.

 Mancini and Kim met in an arena outside Caesars Palace on November 13, 1982 (the night after Aaron Pryor defeated Alexis Argüello).
 They went toe to toe for a good portion of the bout, to the point that Mancini briefly considered quitting.
 Kim tore open Mancini's left ear and puffed up his left eye, and Mancini's left hand swelled to twice its normal size.
 After the fight Mancini's left eye would be completely closed.
 However, by the later rounds, Mancini began to dominate, landing many more punches than Kim.
 In the 11th he buckled Kim's knees.
 In the beginning of the 13th round Mancini charged Kim with a flurry of 39 punches but had little effect.
 Sugar Ray Leonard (working as one of the commentators of the fight) said Kim came right back very strong.
 Leonard later declared the round to be closely contested.
 When the fighters came out for the 14th round, Mancini charged forward and hit Kim with a right.
 Kim reeled back, Mancini missed with a left, and then Mancini hit Kim with another hard right hand.
 Kim went flying into the ropes, his head hitting the canvas.
 Kim managed to rise unsteadily to his feet, but referee Richard Green stopped the fight and Mancini was declared the winner by TKO nineteen seconds into the 14th round.
 Ralph Wiley of Sports Illustrated, covering the fight, would later recall Kim pulling himself up the ropes as he was dying as "one of the greatest physical feats I had ever witnessed".